tarantool/doc/doc/reference/tooling/tcm/index.rst

 :ref:`distribution package <enterprise-package-contents>`.
 It is shipped as ready-to-run executable for Linux platforms.

-|tcm| works only with Tarantool EE clusters that use :ref:`etcd as a configuration storage <configuration_etcd>`.
+|tcm| works only with Tarantool EE clusters that use centralized configuration in
+:ref:`etcd <configuration_etcd>` or a Tarantool-based storage.
-When you create or edit a cluster's configuration in |tcm|, it publishes the saved configuration to etcd.
+When you create or edit a cluster's configuration in |tcm|, it publishes the saved configuration to the storage.
 This ensures consistent and reliable configuration storage.
 A single |tcm| installation can connect to multiple Tarantool EE clusters and switch between them in one click.